Arghyasree/multispecies-mic-transfer/docs/benchmark_schema.md

 The benchmark was constructed from **179,385 source records** in the BV-BRC snapshot retrieved on **22 July 2026**.

-Compatible repeated records for the same genome–antibiotic pair were reconciled into one observation.
+Compatible repeated records for the same genome–antibiotic pair were resolved into one observation.
 The released benchmark contains **11,005 observations** built from more than one source record.
 At most three source records contribute to a single released observation.

 ## Reading the Benchmark